cloudflare/cloudflare-docs/content/learning-paths/workers/concepts/workers-concepts.md

 ## Workers concepts

 Cloudflare Workers allow you to build web functions and applications without configuring or maintaining infrastructure.
-Workers are deployed globally to over 300+ data centers around the world on Cloudflare’s global network.
+Workers are deployed globally to over 300+ data centers around the world on Cloudflare's global network.

 Before you begin building with Workers, review the following reference material to understand how Workers works.